-Status: Pending in the Assembly Public Employment and Retirement Committee.
+Status: Passed the Assembly Public Employment and Retirement Committee and is pending in the Assembly Appropriations Committee.

 Extending Overtime Requirements to Legislative Employees (SB 276)

 This bill would extend California daily overtime requirement (codified in Labor Code section 510) to employees (but not "Members") of the California Legislature.